-As always, scheduled learning activities will be prepopulated into your individual timetables (if you started your course in September) or are visible on the Course Search (if you start your course in January or May).
+Scheduled learning activities will be pre-populated into your individual timetables and you will be able to view the delivery mode for each module and associated learning elements (labs, tutorials, etc.), be that face-to-face, online or blended, during registration.
 Some of these activities will be delivered on campus and there will be other learning elements that you can take either at your own convenience or at scheduled times, depending on the module.
 We recommend that you set aside time each day to deal with each learning element as it becomes available, rather than waiting for tasks to build up.
 This is especially the case in preparation of assignments for submission or study for assessments.
 Don't forget to leave time for exercise or other activities that can keep you mind and body healthy.
-If you started your course in September, the change-of-mind window for module registration will open in early January and dates will be published on the Key Dates section of the Current Students website.
-During registration, you will be able to view the delivery mode for each module and associated learning elements (labs, tutorials etc), be that face-to-face, online or blended.